thomasjbradley/markbot/README.md

     hasNot:
       - 'br'
       - ['hr', 'The `hr` tag should not be used to create borders']
+      # Warnings too!
+      - selector: 'hr'
+        message: 'The `hr` tag should not be used to create borders'
+        type: 'warning'

     # Regex searches on the file, for confirming specific content
     # If given an array, the second argument can be a custom error message
     search:
       - 'Hello World!'
       - ['Hello World!', 'Whoa, don’t be so grumpy, say “Hello”']
+      # And warnings!
+      - regex: 'Hello World!' # (Using `check` instead of `regex` is okay too, so everything can be consistent)
+        message: 'Whoa, don’t be so grumpy, say “Hello”'
+        type: 'warning'

     # Regex searches on the file, for confirming specific content isn’t found
     # If given an array, the second argument can be a custom error message
     searchNot:
       - 'Thing-a-magic'
+      # Warnings too!
+      - check: 'Thing-a-magic'
+        type: 'warning'

     # Confirm that the code file has less than or equal to this many lines
     maxLines: 4